How to protect yourself from social media scammers

 Even though you’ve secured your Facebook and Instagram accounts with the steps above, you still need to beware of steps you can take to protect yourself from social media scammers.

-Have strong passwords: using the same password across multiple platforms will always make you more vulnerable because if one account gets hacked, they all get hacked.
+Using the same password across multiple platforms will always make you more vulnerable because if one account gets hacked, they all get hacked.
 Consider using a password manager to generate and store complex passwords for your social media accounts.
-A password manager will also help to keep track of all your passwords.
+A password manager will also help you keep track of all your passwords.

 If you suspect you’re a victim of a social media scammer